spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Pan/Zoom and Linked Pan/Zoom
 ============================

-Linked Pan/Zoom is an Imviz-specific feature that allows the user to pn and zoom images in multiple different viewers simultaneously.
+Linked Pan/Zoom is an Imviz-specific feature that allows the user to pan and zoom images in multiple different viewers simultaneously.
 This works by matching images based on the way they are linked together.
 Images are linked by pixels on load time, but you can re-link them via WCS using :ref:`imviz-link-control`.

-Regular Pan/Zoom is also available and is used in a similar way as other Jdaviz tools.
+Single-viewer Pan/Zoom is also available and is used in a similar way as in other Jdaviz tools.

 When in either of these modes, clicking on the image will recenter the image to the location under cursor.